Open-Systems-Pharmacology/Erythromycin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 #### 2.3.1.3	Enteric-coated capsule containing pellets of erythromycin as free base

 Comparison of the reported erythromycin PK following administration of different doses of enteric-coated capsules containing pellets of erythromycin base showed large variability in C<sub>max</sub> and t<sub>max</sub> both within and between different doses (dose range: 250 mg - 1000 mg).
 Here, dissolution kinetics was also described by the Weibull function with relevant parameters (`Dissolution shape`, `Dissolution time (50% dissolved)` and `lag time`) being optimized to better describe clinical data.
 However, optimizing solubility did not result in a better description of the observed PK profiles.
-Consequently, solubility of erythromycin in this formulation type was fixed to a high value (500 mg/L) to avoid any solubility-limitations.
+Consequently, solubility of erythromycin in this formulation type was fixed to a high value (500 mg/L) to avoid any solubility-related limitations in dissolution and absorption.